This paper develops a theory of information disclosure with disagreement, and then examines its implications for financial and non-financial firms.

 I build a model in which managers of firms are voluntarily communicating objective and subjective information, and prior beliefs about the strategy to maximize project value are rational but heterogeneous, creating the possibility of fundamental disagreement.
 Four main sets of results are derived.
 First, not all firms disclose (subjective) information about strategy that can potentially increase disagreement with investors.
 This lack of disclosure occurs even though there are no exogenous communication costs, and ?proprietary signaling costs? are precluded because information is being communicated only to the financial market and not to the firm?s product-market competitors.
 Second, more valuable firms voluntarily disclose less information in equilibrium.
 Third, information disclosure has real consequences because it interacts with project values, investor relations and corporate governance.
 Thus, this paper provides an economic rationale for higher-quality firms to withhold more strategic information, and this has pervasive consequences.
 Fourth, banks, facing greater withdrawal risk than non-financial firms, optimally disclose less strategic information than non-financial firms.
 Regulations that compel banks to increase information disclosure have the unintended consequence of making banks more fragile.
 Hence, the analysis exposes a potential tension between information transparency and greater fragility in banking.
 Improvements in corporate governance will lead banks to voluntarily disclose less strategic information, become less fragile, keep less on-balance-sheet liquidity, and make longer-maturing loans.

-We survey institutional investors on firms’ climate risk disclosures.
-Many investors believe climate risk reporting to be as important as traditional financial reporting and that it should be mandatory and more standardized.
-However, they also...Read more
+Surveying institutional investors on portfolio firms’ climate risk disclosures, we find that many think climate risk reporting to be as important as traditional financial reporting and that it should be mandatory and more standardized.
+We find...Read more

 We analyze compensation design in banks.
 Specifically, we document associations with firm characteristics, time-series trends, pay-for-performance sensitivities, performance based pay, and the sensitivity of firm-related wealth to changes in...Read more